SVP, Pharmacovigilance and Chief Safety Officer

 Job Description Summary

-Reporting to the CMO, The Vice President, Pharmacovigilance (PV) will be responsible for leading the pharmacovigilance and drug safety function within the organization including supervising key pharmacovigilance team members.
+Reporting to the CMO, SVP, Pharmacovigilance and Chief Safety Officer (PV) will be responsible for leading the pharmacovigilance and drug safety function within the organization including supervising key pharmacovigilance team members.
 You will be responsible for the strategic implementation, execution, and management of pharmacovigilance and risk management activities in conjunction with the Company's development and planned commercial activities, industry standards, and compliance with global regulations.
 You will work with key stakeholders within the organization to develop PV strategy for current products under development including proactively identifying and communicating emerging potential and/or urgent safety issues and to support signal detection and risk/benefit evaluation.
 You will have oversight of Serious Adverse Event (SAE) processing and ensure timely, compliant, and accurate safety reporting in accordance with applicable regulatory requirements, Good Clinical Practice (GCP), and standard operating procedures (SOP).
 The role requires both a "hands on" and a strategic mind-set to be a key leader in a scaling Company.

 - Oversees and directs all aspects of global pharmacovigilance and risk management activities for investigational compounds and upcoming marketed products; actively participates in oversight of patient safety in all clinical trials and in the post-market setting.

 - Provides strategic planning, implementation, and management of drug safety activities to support clinical development of company products.